hauleth/hauleth/content/post/log-all-the-things.md

 }
 ```

-Additionally you can see there that we can have more information available in
+You can see there that we can have more information available in the structured
-the structured log that would otherwise needed to be crammed somewhere into the
+log that would otherwise needed to be crammed somewhere into the text message,
-text message, even if it is not important in "regular" Ops observability.
+even if it is not important in "regular" Ops observability.

 This can raise a question - why not use metadata for such functionality, like it
 is available in [`LoggerJSON`][] or [`Ink`][]?
 The reason is that their reason